The secret spice mix I keep up my sleeve!

 Taco seasoning is easy to customize.
 You can use any of the ingredients you have on hand to make your own blend.
 The most important components are a mix of chili powder and cumin.
 Or, use this Fajita Seasoning.

-Recipes that Use Taco Seasoning
+Recipes That Use Taco Seasoning

 Tap stars to rate!

-5 from 7 votes
+5 from 13 votes

-Gluten-Free Taco Seasoning Mix
+Homemade Taco Seasoning Mix

 Homemade taco seasoning recipe in a glass container with a silver spoon scooping some out.